Skip to main content

 How does Denver Elementary School - Lincoln Street Building rank in IA?

-Denver Elementary School - Lincoln Street Building is ranked #225 out of 1,280 schools in IA.
+Denver Elementary School - Lincoln Street Building ranks #53 of 1,280 schools in IA.

 What is Denver Elementary School - Lincoln Street Building's MySchoolScout rating?

-Denver Elementary School - Lincoln Street Building has a composite rating of 7.6 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Denver Elementary School - Lincoln Street Building has a current MySchoolScout rating of 8.8 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Denver Elementary School - Lincoln Street Building?